Sexual Harassment in Nightlife Entertainment Spots: Mitigation and Prevention

 a) introduction of quality management systems in nightlife entertainment venues; b) training programmes and awareness-raising sessions for the staff of nightlife venues, local elected officials, mediators and representatives of the municipal police; c) networking and joint cooperation between municipal institutions, law enforcement agencies, local businesses and other stakeholders; d) awareness-raising and education of potential victims and witnesses of sexual harassment.

 The SHINE project will carry out a desk research in order to identify the main causes and situational factors of sexual harassment in nightlife entertainment venues but also useful and effective practices at the EU-level that can serve as examples for the design of the foreseen quality management systems.
-These will comprise a set of procedures and the necessary skills that relevant stakeholders need to learn and use in order to prevent and control sexual harassment at night.
+These will comprise a set of procedures and the necessary skills that relevant stakeholders need to learn and use in order to prevent and fight against sexual harassment at night.

 Research mainly in Lithuania and Slovenia on the root causes and situational factors of sexual harassment in nightlife entertainment venues.
 The project will make use of the European Forum for Urban Security’s (Efus) network of European cities and regions to multiply the reach of the research.